Bastardkb/Charybdis/readme.md

 Depending on which keyboard you are building, you will need different prints.
 There is a list in the table below - depending on the version number, the names will slightly vary.

 This repository is always updated with the latest version of the 3d models, and they are compatible with previous versions.
 For example, `charybdis.stl` might reference `charybdis3_v131.stl`.

+The 3d files might have the `stl` or `3mf` extension, depending on time of release.
+The extension type does not matter when slicing and printing.

 **3d prints - 4x6**